RedBlazerFlame/still-underground/README.md

 ### ***Other Features***
 1. I plan to save the user's progress using localStorage with JSON.stringify.
-2. I plan to use Fauna to show the fastest times that people have achieved on the game.
+2. I plan to use Fauna/Replit to show the fastest times that people have achieved on the game.
 The leaderboard will only include those who got the good ending of the game.
 3. I plan to validate the user's input for some of the questions.
 For instance, I can trim the raw input and convert it to lower case to make it case insensitive.

 ## **Plot Summary**